Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## Who This Is For

 This document is intended for developers, tech leads, and simulation engineers who want a deeper look into the architecture, math, and design decisions behind the simulator.
-If you’re evaluating technical depth, performance strategy, or physics implementation—this breakdown is for you.
+If you’re evaluating technical depth, performance strategy, or physics implementation, this breakdown is for you.

 ---